luckyowl20/csci3308_group_project/Milestones/lab11-TestingMilestone.md

   5. She saves the profile.
   6. She sees a Spotify player embedded on the page showing the chosen song.
 - **Expected Result:** Track ID is saved in the database and reloaded properly on refresh.
-- **Actual Result:** : User is able to search, sleclect, and save a track.
+- **Actual Result:** User is able to search, select, and save a track.
 Meaning this test passes.

 ---